rkdarst/scicomp/tut/git-10-minute/git-10-minute.rst

     that everyone needs.
 This talk introduces these concepts to scientists, who may not know about it.

+    Pros use version control for everything: code, papers (LaTeX), websites, notes, etc.  All my papers are in version control, and I can even make PDFs showing what changed between revisions.
+My website is in ``git``, I record changes and "push" to the server to automaticaly update it.
+People have written ``git`` add-ons for distributed storage of large files (``git-annex``).
+These tutorials are stored in a repository.

 What is history?
 ----------------